 That may sound like a lot, but you can take it slow – incorporate one suggestion at a time.
 Also, you’ll know where you’re on-point and where you’re not, because the millennials will tell you, in their reviews.
 Read your reviews and utilize them!
 Reviews can be your greatest weapon!

-For some solid direction and guidance regarding this topic, contact the knowledgeable and experience team at HMG Hospitality – leaders in the hospitality management industry – today.
+For some solid direction and guidance on the Millennial travel trends discussed in this article, contact the knowledgeable and experience team at HMG Hospitality – leaders in the hospitality management industry – today.
 Take steps to secure your future, with the current and future travelers of the travel industry.